marissaverdonck/real-time-web-1920/README.md

 * New messages list

 ## Wishlist
-* Store the rooms and chat messages in the database
+* Store rooms and chat messages in the database
 * Add new user adress markers on the map with a live database connection
 * Add and remove things from the job-list